 Major depressive disorder is the more severe form of depression.
 It’s characterized by persistent feelings of sadness, hopelessness, and worthlessness that don’t go away on their own.

-In order to be diagnosed with clinical depression, you must experience 5 or more of the following symptoms over a two-week period:
+In order to be diagnosed with clinical depression, you must experience 5 or more of the following symptoms over a 2-week period:

 - feeling depressed most of the day